 C. Get informed

 But the responsibility for personal data does not rest solely with the marketing department.
 Ensure you have a training plan for all members of staff within your organisation.
 Security, privacy and permission touch many departments, and it’s not something that should be explained at the staff induction and then forgotten.
-Regular, annual sessions to refresh staff on its importance are certainly part of my plan.
+Regular, annual sessions to refresh staff on data protection laws and their importance are certainly part of my plan.

 A quick round-up of my GDPR action plan?
 Despite Brexit, the GDPR is still relevant.
 Don’t ignore it.
 Use it as a guide to improve your relationship with prospects and customers.
 I suggest you get permission, get secure and get informed.

 This post is part of a series about the General Data Protection Regulation; the full list of posts include ‘How Brexit impacts marketing data in the UK‘ | ‘3 tips: Steal my GDPR plan‘ | ‘The GDPR became law yesterday… and nobody cared‘ | ‘Get ready for Data Protection ambulance chasers‘ | ‘10 Must-know facts about the new EU data law‘ | ‘Want prospects to opt-in?
 Call them‘ | ‘You don’t need ‘opt-in’ to store a switchboard number‘ | ‘What can these guys teach you about opt-in marketing?‘ | ‘How content marketing will change after 2018‘ | ‘Winning Edge: Counter a direct threat‘